 Outside of the integrity of the supplier and their security standards and data storage locations, it is your policies, not your system that will ensure Compliance.

-But, dependant on their infrastructure, many HR systems will assist you greatly in meeting requirements in line with the right policies being defined.
+But, dependent on their infrastructure, many HR systems will assist you greatly in meeting requirements in line with the right policies being defined.

-HR professionals are obviously concerned of the impact the GDPR will have on People Management and Talent Acquisition.
+HR professionals are obviously concerned about the impact the GDPR will have on People Management and Talent Acquisition.

 You should check in your region about extra legislative requirements on data retention.

 This might include data retention laws on what information you’re obliged to keep on terminated employees for wider legal reasons that might otherwise contrast or supersede ‘general‘ GDPR commitments that might be more appropriate to marketing or less specific business issues.